What is Salesforce Integration?

 Collecting Salesforce Results

 When a form user completes your form, their result will create a new record which will be sent to Salesforce.
-If your form is multiple pages, the record will become created after the first page of your form with mapped items and will get updated further as each remaining page is completed.
+If your form has multiple pages, the record will become created after the first page of your form with mapped items and will get updated further as each remaining page is completed.
+If you have opted to include any files, they will only be sent at the end when the submission is complete.

 Note: The integration can only send new records to Salesforce or modify records it has created, it can't retrieve or delete existing records.
 Changes you make in Salesforce won't affect your results in Formsite.